|The Core Mission of the SPL is the extraction of medically relevant information from diagnostic imaging data.|

 Animation of the working EM segmenter.
-See Pohl et al. Neuroimage 2006 for more info.
+Pohl et al. Neuroimage 2006.

 The main research of the SPL is to develop post-processing methods for digital medical imaging data and to use these methods for answering real-life questions.
 These scientific and medical applications include, but are not limited to the following examples:

 One of the goals of the computational work conducted in the SPL is to develop: